How to Implement a Jira Migration (a 2025 Step-by-Step Guide)

 In order to streamline the efficiency of using the system, I’d recommend dedicating some resources to training staff.

-This will save you valuable time, human errors, and all-round confusion in the end.
+This will save you valuable time, human errors, and overall confusion in the end.

 When all of your data has been transferred and teams are familiar with the new system, you can stop the synchronization.